Future Saudi king tightens grip on power with arrests including Prince Alwaleed

 “Prince Mohammed, rather than forging alliances, is extending his iron grip to the ruling family, the military, and the National Guard to counter what appears to be more widespread opposition within the family as well as the military to his reforms and the Yemen war,” he said.

-Scholar Joseph Kechichian said the interests of the Al Saud, however, would remain protected.
+Scholar Joseph Kechichian said the interests of the Al Saud dynasty, however, would remain protected.

 “Both King Salman and heir apparent Mohammed bin Salman are fully committed to them.
 What they wish to instil, and seem determined to execute, is to modernise the ruling establishment, not just for the 2030 horizon but beyond it too,” he said.